-Public Health Scotland has today published an evaluation of the Scottish Government Shielding Programme.
+Public Health Scotland (PHS) has today published an evaluation of the Scottish Government shielding programme.
 It shows that the programme made a difference, and that there lessons to be learnt for future support for people at risk.

 Shielding was introduced by the Scottish Government in mid-March 2020 to protect those people at the highest risk of COVID-19.
 The shielding programme provided people with advice and guidance and with the support necessary to enable them to shield.
-Public Health Scotland evaluated the shielding programme at the request of the Scottish Government.
+PHS evaluated the shielding programme at the request of the Scottish Government.

 The principle of protecting those at higher risk of infection remains important.
-Planning for future programmes would benefit from lessons learnt so far, including consideration of; opportunities for person-centred informed decision-making; and; how different risk factors combine to determine individual risk.
+Planning for future programmes would benefit from lessons learnt so far.
+This includes consideration of opportunities for person-centred informed decision-making and how different risk factors combine to determine individual risk.

-Claire Sweeney, Director of Place and Wellbeing, Public Health Scotland said:
+Claire Sweeney, Director of Place and Wellbeing for PHS said:

-"Shielding was a major exercise, involving collaboration across a range of partners, including the Scottish Government, local health boards, local authorities, NHS Education for Scotland and Public Health Scotland.
+"Shielding was a major exercise, involving collaboration across a range of partners, including the Scottish Government, local health boards, local authorities, NHS Education for Scotland and PHS.
 Each playing their part in protecting the health of the people most a risk.

 "The shielding programme has had an impact and the lessons learned so far provide crucial information to help plan support in the future".